Samuel Chamberlain: Later life

 After the war, Chamberlain served as deputy quartermaster general of Massachusetts and later as warden of state prisons in Charlestown, Massachusetts, and Wethersfield, Connecticut.

 He retired in 1893, living in Barre Plains near Worcester.
 Settling in Massachusetts with his family, Chamberlain became well known for his charming paintings, which consist largely of landscapes and battle scenes depicting the Mexican–American War.
 A large collection, reproduced in a book edited by William Goetzmann, is held at the San Jacinto Museum of History.

 Chamberlain also authored and illustrated a harrowing autobiographical account of his travels during the 1840s, especially his service in the Mexican–American War and his adventures with the Glanton gang, entitled My Confession: The Recollections of a Rogue, which he wrote between 1855 and 1861.
 Though many of its stories are exaggerated in the romantic literary style popular at the time, research has corroborated most of them as true.
 Noted for its authentic descriptions of the experiences of the typical American soldier during the Mexican–American War, Chamberlain's account continues to serve as a valuable primary source text for historians studying the war.
-The account also informed the narrative and characters of author Cormac McCarthy's 1985 novel Blood Meridian; the novel's protagonist, known only as "the kid", is said to be loosely based on Chamberlain.
+The account also informed the narrative and characters of author Cormac McCarthy's 1985 novel Blood Meridian; the novel's protagonist, known only as "the Kid", is said to be loosely based on Chamberlain.
+Both of them ran away from home as teenagers and joined the Glanton Gang after volunteering to fight in a conflict in Mexico.
 Life published a version of the text in its July 23, July 30, and August 6, 1956 issues.

 Chamberlain died on November 10, 1908, in Worcester, Massachusetts, and was buried in Mount Auburn Cemetery.